lonkaars/blog/posts/redpwn2021.md

 [meta]: <subtitle> (A noob's perspective)
 [meta]: <author> (Loek)
 [meta]: <date> (July 13 2021)
-[meta]: <tags> (hacking, CTF)
+[meta]: <tags> (hacking, CTF, writeup)
 [meta]: <cover> (/img/redpwn2021.png)

 This is the first 'real' CTF I've participated in.
-About two weeks ago, a friend of mine was stuck on some challenges from the Radbout CTF.
+About two weeks ago, a friend of mine was stuck on some challenges from the Radboud CTF.
 This was a closed CTF more geared towards beginners (high school students), and only had a few challenges which required deeper technical knowledge of web servers and programming.
 Willem solved most of the challenges, and I helped solve 3 more.